Itera/graduate-case-base/README.md

 ## Deployment

 The project is deployed to Azure using GitHub Actions.
 The deployment is configured in the `.github/workflows` directory.
-A workflow run for building and testing is triggered on every pull request to the `main` branch, and deployment is triggered on every push.
+Workflows for building and testing is triggered on every pull request to the `main` branch, and deployment is triggered on every push.

 See more information about the workflows and deployment in their [documentation](doc/workflows.md).